 DEAR WORLD is based on Jean Giraudoux’s play The Madwoman of Chaillot.
 A corporation has discovered oil under the streets of Paris, directly under a bistro.
 The Countess Aurelia (known as The Madwoman of Chaillot) lives in the bistro’s basement, driven mad because of a lost lover and reminiscing about her past.
 When the corporation decides to blow up the bistro to get the oil, a young executive, Julian, helps to foil the plan because he has fallen in love with Nina, the bistro’s waitress.
 Aurelia lures the corporation executives to the underground in the sewer system.

-A deranged countess and her associates scheme to stop businessmen from drilling for oil under the streets of their Parisian neighborhood.
+In a modern-day clash of Good and Evil, a deranged “countess” and her associates scheme to stop businessmen from drilling for oil under the streets of their Parisian neighborhood.

 Music and Lyrics by Jerry Herman

-Based on The Madwoman of Chaillot by Jean Giraudoux, as adapted by Maurice Valency.
+Based on The Madwoman of Chaillot by Jean Giraudoux

 1 Reed (Piccolo, Flute, Oboe, Clarinet, & Bass Clarinet)